MahamatTech/Chrome-Website-Blocker/README.md

 # A simple ChromeAdBlocker that built with Javascript

-You can add defaultFilter array inside background.js and add any website that you want to block

-or you can add them isde url array like I did
+you can block as much as you could mnay adds by just adding them iside url array that inside background.js